svens/adhoc-azure-vm/README.md

-# Loadtesting cluster creation in Azure
+# Ad-hoc Azure VM deployment

-Azure Infrastructure as Code (IaC) project for deploying load testing clusters using Azure Bicep templates.
-Creates VM clusters with dual-stack networking (IPv4/IPv6) in Azure, designed for quick deployment and management of development environments.
+Azure Infrastructure as Code (IaC) project for deploying ad-hoc development VMs using Azure Bicep templates.
+Creates individual VMs with dual-stack networking (IPv4/IPv6) in Azure, designed for quick deployment and management of development environments.

 ## Prerequisites

-Before running any commands, authenticate with Azure:
+Before running any commands:

+1. Authenticate with Azure:
 ```bash
 # From Intune managed machine
 az login